1st Overall Draft Picks: Which League Does it Better?

 The statistic that has hurt leagues the most in this exercise is leading the league for a season in their respective statistic.
 The NHL is no different, having only two players lead the league in PS in a season in Alex Ovechkin and Patrick Kane.
 Personally, I was surprised to not see Sidney Crosby do that as well as a generational talent.
 Again, perhaps this isn’t a good evaluation of success.

-The NHL also did the best in leading the team to a championship, having four players do so in Marc-Andre Fleury, Ovechkin, Crosby, and Kane.
-They’re also right on point with the individual accolades, but have had the most league MVP awards (Hart Trophy) with three.
+The NHL was also the best in leading the team to a championship, having four players do so in Marc-Andre Fleury, Ovechkin, Crosby, and Kane.
+They’re also right on point with the individual accolades compared to the other leagues but have had the most league MVP awards (Hart Trophy) with three.

 Related: 1st Overall Draft Picks – What are the Odds of Success?